ionic-team/ionic-docs/docs/api/alert.md

 ```

 :::note
  If you are building an Ionic Angular app, the styles need to be added to a global stylesheet file.
-Read [Style Placement](#style-placement) in the Angular section below for more information.
 :::